dmshanmugam/dmshanmugam.github.io/_posts/2025-12-10-AI-Viewmaster.md

 ---
 layout: post
-title: How to create AI-Generated View-Master Reels
+title: How to create AI-Generated ViewMaster Reels
 ---

 I grew up loving View-Masters.
 They are the perfect toy: simple mechanics, great results.
 You press a lever, see a 3D photo, and so on, up to seven times.
 Sometimes the photos form a story.
 I recently picked up a ViewMaster from a nearby antique shop, along with two discs (one of a memorable hike[^1], and one a surreal depiction of the Three Little Pigs).
 I wanted to make my own discs immediately.